base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 :::info

-For production / mainnet deployments the steps below in this guide will be almost identical, however, you'll want to ensure that you've configured `Base` (mainnet) as the network rather than `Base Goerli` (testnet).
+For production / mainnet deployments the steps below in this guide will be almost identical, however, you'll want to ensure that you've configured `Base` (mainnet) as the network rather than `Base Sepolia` (testnet).

 :::